 When choosing the quote, make sure it’s relevant to the purpose of the release.
-You can get it from the stakeholders, project leader, or the executive.
+You can get it from the stakeholders, project leader, or executive.
 If it’s a release for partnership or collaboration, you should get quotes from both parties.

 6) Contact details

 This is a basic and essential piece of information that must be in the release.
-Including contact details can make the difference between a journalist writing a story based on your press release or forgetting about you entirely.
+Including contact details can make the difference between a journalist writing a story based on your press release and forgetting about you entirely.
 Adding contact details makes it easy for a journalist to contact you for more details without having to do too much digging.
 Therefore, if you want to get positive media coverage, you need to include this information.
 Important contact information includes: